SetProtocol/STIPS/STIPS/STIP-009.md

 An interested party wants to accrue streaming fees and distribute them to the `owner` and `methodologist`.

 1. The interested party calls accrueFeeAndDistribute() on the StreamingFeeExtension
-2. Fees are accrued to the BaseManagerV3
+2. Fees are accrued to the DelegatedManager
 3. Fees are distributed to the `owner` and `methodologist`